Table of Contents

 OpenAI was founded on December 11, 2015, by eleven people, including Sam Altman (CEO), Elon Musk (initially a co-chair), Greg Brockman (President), Ilya Sutskever, John Schulman, Wojciech Zaremba, Trevor Blackwell, Vicki Cheung, Andrej Karpathy, Durk Kingma, and Pamela Vagata.
-The organization started as a nonprofit with the goal of developing artificial intelligence to benefit humanity.
+The organization started as a nonprofit to develop artificial intelligence to benefit humanity.
 It received a commitment of $1 billion, but it collected only $130 million by 2019.
-Key investors included Sam Altman, Elon Musk (the largest donor), Reid Hoffman, Jessica Livingston, Peter Thiel, Amazon Web Services, and Infosys.
+Key investors included Sam Altman, Elon Musk (the biggest donor), Reid Hoffman, Jessica Livingston, Peter Thiel, Amazon Web Services, and Infosys.
 OpenAI initially operated from Brockman’s living room before moving to its headquarters in San Francisco.

 In 2016, Microsoft showed interest in OpenAI.
 They proposed a $60 million computing deal.
 Musk opposed this because he felt it would make OpenAI too dependent on Microsoft.
 Sam Altman changed the proposal to $50 million, removing the requirement for OpenAI to promote Microsoft’s products, and Musk agreed but wanted Microsoft not to mention the deal in their marketing.